 We researched fabrics both on and off shore for over 2 years trying to find the perfect fit for Thlete.
 Believe me when I tell you it was not an easy task finding fabrics that met our standards.
-The quality of construction and the finish of top fabric manufacturers (Gore, PrimaLoft, Schoeller, Polartec, Tweave, Toray, etc) cannot be met by cheap imitation knockoffs.
-The upper tier names are simply more durable and perform better.
-However, with tested and reputable attributes, a fabrics price increases exponentially.
 One of the most trying hurdles that we had to overcome was locating a fabric manufacturer that would work with our allocated budget.
 It is not uncommon at all to see fabric MOQ’s (minimum order quantities) soar over the 5000 yard mark as a buy in, especially when a custom print is requested.
 So, we were stuck negotiating with major manufacturers that regularly see orders of 20,000-50,000 yards and there I was knocking on the door asking for 2,000.
 When you do the math, a fabric that is priced at $25/yard will eat up a large portion of your budget when there is an MOQ of 5,000 yards.
 For those of you not willing to pull a calculator out, that’s $125,000.
-Go ahead and factor in that it takes 2-3 yards of fabric to make a finished garment, zippers and trim still need to be added and we planned to manufacture in the USA; the price per finished piece was astronomical.
+Go ahead and factor in that it takes 2-3 yards of fabric to make a finished garment, zippers, trims and manufacturing costs; the price per finished piece was astronomical.

 Over a two year period, we contacted the majority of major fabric manufacturers in the world.
 We traveled to trade-shows and made midnight phone calls to Japan, Europe, and China in search of a company that fit the ideology of what our brand should be.
 Some could not print the fabric we wanted because of its composition, others had a minimum order quantity that was too high and some were just too expensive from the get-go.
-To make USA manufacturing feasible, Primaloft fit the bill.
+To make quality manufacturing feasible, Primaloft fit the bill.
 Of all the manufacturers we corresponded with Primaloft expressed a willingness to meet our requests and work with us to build a long term brand and business.
+We immediatly placed an order for insulation and softshell fabric.
+The softshell that we ordered can be seen in the Phantm Vest and unsulation in the Tailwind series.
 Primaloft wanted to grow with us, not simply from us.